tweag/topiary/docs/book/src/reference/formatting-pipeline.md

 ## Idempotence checking

 The Topiary CLI performs "[idempotence][wiki:idempotence] checking" by default.
-That is, it checks that formatting (i.e., the pipeline as described above) an already-formatted input makes no further changes.
+That is, it checks that formatting (i.e., per the pipeline as described above) an already-formatted input makes no further changes.

 Anecdotally, this incurs a negligible performance penalty to Topiary: